digitalduke/digitalduke/README.md

+## ~/.about_me

 Hi, I am software engineer and I am turning coffee into code.
+I work for [the largest real estate website](https://cian.ru) in Russia.
 Some technologies I enjoy working with include Python, microservices and serverless.

 Contact with me via [LinkedIn](https://www.linkedin.com/in/georgepirogov) or [Telegram](https://t.me/digitalduke).